dalethestirling/dalethestirling.github.io/_posts/2021-10-21-Macos-volumes-with-Podman.md

 ---
 layout: post
 title: Mounting Macos directories in containers with Podman
+tags: podman sshfs osx
 ---

 Recently RedHat released an article about [Podman's machine function](https://www.redhat.com/sysadmin/podman-mac-machine-architecture) and how it can be leveraged on Macos.